MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/90_install_rrf.md

 At this point, the basic firmware setup is complete and all that remains are some firmware checks which will be covered later in the manual.

 !!! warning
     We only provide bundled firmware configurations for specific machine setups.
-If your machine is self-built, you have to modify one of these configurations to match the mainboard, wiring, and setup of your machine.
-Alternatively, you can use the [TeamGloomy Configurator](https://teamgloomy.github.io/Configurator) - but remember that this is aimed at 3D printer configurations so it will need several changes to work effectively on Milo.
+If your machine is self-built, you can modify one of these configurations to match your mainboard, wiring, and other unique machine features.
+Alternatively, you can use the [TeamGloomy Configurator](https://teamgloomy.github.io/Configurator) - but remember that the configurator produces 3D printer configurations, so it will need modifying to suit the particular features of your Milo.

 It is now safe to perform the physical installation of your board into your mainboard mount.